 The return of professional and collegiate Basketball played a significant role in this record number.

 When it comes to individual sportsbook operators, the Ameristar Casino and its sports betting partner DraftKings led the market with $125 million in bets while generating $6.9 million in revenue.
-The Blue Chip Casino was second with an $80 million handle, which generated $7.3 million in revenue.
+The Blue Chip Casino / Fanduel was second with an $80 million handle, which generated $7.3 million in revenue.
 The Belterra Casino, which has partnered with BetMGM, managed to generate $2.3 million in revenue after processing $45.7 million in bets.
 Penn National’s Hollywood Casino in Lawrenceburg took bets worth $23.4 million and generated $3.3 million in revenue.

 Barstool Sportsbook at Ameristar managed to draw the second-most-in-person bets, followed by the Horseshoe Casino in Hammond.
 However, the largest retail handle was recorded by Hollywood Casino in Lawrenceburg, which saw $12 million.

 When looking at the breakdown by individual sports, NFL and college football was the leader with nearly $102 million in handle.
 However, the number was a slight dip from November’s $113.5 million due to a limited slate of college football in December.
-The second most popular sport was Basketball, whose strong showing reflected in $89.7 million worth of bets placed by fans on this sport.
-Parlays with $79.2 million and “other” category with $41.5 million managed to keep their position among the top five.
+The second most popular sport was Basketball, whose strong showing was reflected in $89.7 million worth of bets placed by fans on this sport.
+Parlays with $79.2 million and the “other” category with $41.5 million managed to keep their position among the top five.

 How Have We Reached Here?

-Since its launch, the Indiana sports betting handle has totaled around $2.2 billion.
+Since its launch, Indiana sports betting handle has totaled around $2.2 billion.
 Indiana sports betting was legalized in May 2019, so December 2020 concludes the first full year of the Hoosier State’s sports betting industry.

 The first full year of operation was a chaotic year for all non-essential businesses in the US.
 Still, Indiana sports betting managed to steady itself to close the year with a boastful handle record, following a continuous snowball over the last three month’s handle records.
 Like all other states, the Hoosier State faced the pandemic-led shutdowns of its retail sportsbooks and major sports for almost four months.
 Still, it kept afloat, thanks largely to mobile sports betting.